-Living With a Spinal Cord Injury - Search for a Cure
+Living With a Spinal Cord Injury - The Search for a Cure

-new research is changing this perception.
+but new research is changing this outlook.
 There may be a cure for paralysis

 stimulate activity in damaged nerve cells (neurorestorative), stimulate growth